Welding: History

-World War I caused a major surge in the use of welding, with the various military powers attempting to determine which of the several new welding processes would be best.
-The British primarily used arc welding, even constructing a ship, the "Fullagar" with an entirely welded hull.
-Arc welding was first applied to aircraft during the war as well, as some German airplane fuselages were constructed using the process.
+World War I increased demand for military weaponry and caused a surge in industrial welding.
+Dutch aviation pioneer Anthony Fokker's business welded fuselages for the German Luftstreitkräfte.
+Due to a gas shortage, the British primarily used arc welding, and British shipbuilder Cammell Laird constructed the first ocean-going ship with an entirely welded hull, the Fullagar.
+American shipbuilders experimented with resistance welding before seeing the success that the British had with arc welding.

 During the middle of the century, many new welding methods were invented, including the introduction of automatic welding in 1920, in which electrode wire was fed continuously.
 Shielding gas received much attention, as scientists attempted to protect welds from the effects of oxygen and nitrogen in the atmosphere.
 Porosity and brittleness were the primary problems, and the solutions that developed included the use of hydrogen, argon, and helium as welding atmospheres.
 Testing methods were introduced for weld integrity.
 First vibration testing was done using a hammer and stethoscope; later, X-ray tests were developed to see into the weld.
 During the 1930s, further advances allowed for the welding of reactive metals like aluminum and magnesium.
-This in conjunction with developments in automatic welding, alternating current, and fluxes fed a major expansion of arc welding during the 1930s.
+This, in conjunction with developments in automatic welding, alternating current, and fluxes fed a major expansion of arc welding during the 1930s.
 Russian inventor Konstantin Khrenov implemented the first underwater electric arc welding.
 In 1930, Kyle Taylor was responsible for the release of stud welding, which soon became popular in shipbuilding and construction.
 Submerged arc welding was invented the same year.
 During World War II, submerged arc welding was widely used for ship-building because it allowed certain types of welds to be done twenty times faster than earlier techniques.